-5.4.5 Local Economy
+5.6.5 Local Economy

 Local employment (e.g. agriculture, farm machinery, fencing, tree surgery, livestock, and equine activities) is available in support of agriculture and woodland management.
 Construction (Plant) and support to the built environment is also available.
 There is a well-supported garage (Frenchmoor Racing).
-There are also small and specialised employment opportunities at Dean Hill Park and East Brothers sawmill in West Dean and at the shop and education facilities (West Tytherley School and Norman Court).
+There are also small and specialised employment opportunities at Dean Hill Park and East Brothers sawmill in West Dean and at the shop and education and recreational facilities (West Tytherley School and Norman Court).
 Employment is provided at the Stud in West Tytherley.
 There are a growing number of small self-employment opportunities including working from home and using the growing online retailing opportunities.
+Sustaining local employment is important.